Heart North East: Heart

 On 25 June 2012, it was announced Global (the owner of stations such as Capital and Heart) had bought GMG Radio.
 The former GMG stations, including Real Radio, were placed under a hold separate company known as Real and Smooth Limited.

 As of 5 November 2012, the station's local programming consisted of a daily breakfast and weekday drivetime shows from Newcastle upon Tyne with most non-peak output broadcast from Salford Quays.

 On 6 February 2014, Global announced it would be rebranding all Real Radio stations as Heart.
 Real Radio North East began a gradual transition to the Heart branding on 24 March 2014.
 The Real Radio branding was phased out a month later ahead of a full relaunch as Heart North East on 6 May 2014.
 Around the time of the rebrand, the station's audience share was 3.8% (as of June 2014).

 Gary Philipson and Lisa Shaw presented their final breakfast show in December 2014 after almost five years at the station.
 Justin Lockwood and Kelly Scott were promoted from the drivetime show and replaced the duo.
 Heart Gloucestershire presenter Tom Campbell joined inturn to takeover from Lockwood and Scott.

 In May 2015, Heart North East moved to new studios at new studios at Wellbar Central in Newcastle city centre, shared with sister station Capital North East and Communicorp-owned Smooth North East.

 In February 2019, following OFCOM's decision to relax local content obligations from commercial radio, Global announced it would replace Heart North East's local breakfast and weekend shows with networked programming from London.

 Breakfast presenters Justin Lockwood and Kelly Scott, alongside drivetime presenter Tom Campbell left the station in May 2019, with the latter joining wrestling-centric YouTube channel Cultaholic.

-As of 3 June 2019, the station's local output consists of a three-hour Drivetime show on weekdays, alongside local news bulletins, traffic updates and advertising.
+From 3 June 2019, the station's regional output consisted of a three-hour Drivetime show on weekdays, alongside regional news bulletins, traffic updates and advertising.

-Programming

-All networked programming originates from Global's London headquarters, including Heart Breakfast, presented each weekday by Jamie Theakston and Amanda Holden.
+As of 24 February 2025 all programming originates from Global's London headquarters, including Heart Drive, presented each weekday by JK and Kelly Brook.

-Regional programming is produced and broadcast from Global's Newcastle studios from 4-7pm on weekdays, presented by James Cusack.